tyo8/ECA_Demo/Demo/README.md

 # Demo

-Data and source code to run demo
+Data and source code to run demo, along with some sample ouptut/analysis displays.